Distribution of Frobenius elements in families of Galois extensions: Statement of results

 Finally, assuming in addition that each irreducible representation of $G^+=\Gal(L/\Q)$ of dimension $\geq \norm{t^+}_2 \norm{t^+}_1^{-1} (2\#\Irr(G^+))^{-\frac 12}$ satisfies the bound $\max_{1\neq C \in (G^+)^\sharp} |\chi(C)| \leq (1-\eta)\chi(1)$ for some real number $0<\eta <1$ which depends on $t$ and $G^+$, then we have that

 If $\widehat t\not \equiv 0$, then the character sum in~\eqref{equation true order magnitude variance} satisfies the general bounds

 \end{theorem}

 \begin{remark} The error term in~\eqref{equation improved bound chebotarev} is significantly sharper than that in~\eqref{equation Lagarias Odlyzko} as well as the further refinements of Murty--Murty--Saradha and Bella\"iche.
-As a matter of comparison, taking $L=\Q(\zeta_q)$, $K=\Q$, $t=\phi(q) 1_a$ for some $a\in (\Z/q\Z)^\times$ and assuming BM,~\eqref{equation improved bound chebotarev} translates to
+As a matter of comparison, taking $q\geq 3$, $L=\Q(\zeta_q)$, $K=\Q$, $t=\phi(q) 1_a$ for some $a\in (\Z/q\Z)^\times$ and assuming BM,~\eqref{equation improved bound chebotarev} translates to

 which under GRH is of the strength of Montgomery's Conjecture on primes in arithmetic progressions (since $E(y;\Q(\zeta_q)/\Q,t) = y\ee^{\frac y2}\phi(q)(\pi(\ee^y;q,a)-\phi(q)^{-1}{ \rm Li}(\ee^y))$).
 This answers a question of Murty--Murty--Saradha~\cite[\S 3.13]{MMS} about the ``true size'' of this error term, at least for generic and large enough values of $y$.
-A detailed generalization of Montgomery's conjecture with a range of validity and various applications will appear in a forthcoming paper of the first author, Morrison and Thorner.
-Comparing this with~\cite[Théorème 1]{Be} (which holds for \emph{all} y), we see that for an extension $L/\Q$ with $G=\Gal(L/\Q)$, the bound on $E(y;L/\Q,t)$ in \emph{loc. cit.} is
+A detailed generalization of Montgomery's conjecture with a range of validity and various applications will appear in a forthcoming paper joint with Morrison and Thorner.
+Comparing this with~\cite[Théorème 1]{Be} (which holds for \emph{all} $y$), we see that for an extension $L/\Q$ with $G=\Gal(L/\Q)$, the bound on $E(y;L/\Q,t)$ in \emph{loc. cit.} is

 where $ s_{L/\Q,t}$ is the bound on the typical size of the error term of $E(y;L/\Q,t)$ in Theorem~\ref{theorem mean variance}.
 One can do a similar comparison with~\cite{MMS} for relative extensions.